Rogneda of Polotsk: Rogned' in the Primary Chronicle

 Around the year 980, Vladimir, then the prince of Novgorod, was entangled in a war of succession with his brother Yaropolk, the prince of Kiev.
-Searching for allies, Vladimir proposed to Rogvolod a marriage-tie by wedding his daughter Rogned' (Rogneda), but she declared: "I do not wish to take off (Note: 'The removal of the man's shoe by the woman, a sign of submission, was part of the marriage ritual.') a slave's son's shoes" ("не хочу розути робичича"), "but I do want to take off Yaropolk's".
+Searching for allies, Vladimir proposed to Rogvolod a marriage-tie by wedding his daughter Rogned' (Rogneda), but she declared: "I do not wish to take off (Note: 'The removal of the man's shoe by the woman, a sign of submission, was part of the Slavic marriage ritual.') a slave's son's shoes" ("не хочу розути робичича"), "but I do want to take off Yaropolk's".
 Afterwards, Vladimir led an army to devastate Polotsk, killing Rogvolod and his two sons, while taking Rogneda as a wife.
 According to Jonathan Shepard and Simon Franklin, Vladimir was most likely seeking to bolster his political legitimacy rather than being motivated solely by vengeance.
+Koptev, (2014) commenting on the Primary Chronicle states that "Rogneda is obviously represented as Prince Vladimir’s most significant wife because she was the mother of Jaroslav".

 The Primary Chronicle indicates that Vladimir had four sons with Rogneda.
 The first list, which identifies the mothers of his sons, includes the names of Iziaslav, Mstislav, Yaroslav and Vsevolod as the sons of Rogneda.
 After Vsevolod are the names of Sviatopolk, Vysheslav, Sviatoslav and another son called Mstislav (possibly Mstislav of Chernigov).
 A third list identifies the lands that were distributed to them by Vladimir, which appears to be ordered by age, with Vysheslav first, then Iziaslav, Sviatopolk, Sviatoslav, and then Yaroslav; the absence of Mstislav suggests he had died before the distributions were made, and after the initial distributions but before Vladimir's death in 1015, Vysheslav and Iziaslav had died, leaving Sviatopolk as the eldest surviving son.
 After Vladimir converted to Christianity and took Anna Porphyrogeneta as his wife, he had to divorce all his previous wives, including Rogneda.
 After that, she entered the convent and took the name Anastasia.